 A little fall planning and prepping can really rev up the spring season.
-Autumn is the time to clean up beds, manage soils, prepare sod and minimize problems in the new growing season.
-It is also the time to plant spring blooming bulbs and pull out tender summer bloomers.
+Autumn is the time to clean up beds, manage soils, prepare sod, and minimize problems in the new growing season.
+It's also the time to plant spring blooming bulbs and pull out tender summer bloomers.
 Fall garden prep is one of those maintenance chores that will help guarantee a beautiful and bountiful garden next season.
 Follow a few fall garden tips for a worry-free winter and more free time in spring.

 Fall Garden Maintenance

 Fall garden prep before winter enhances the appearance of the yard and ensures that tender plants get some TLC to protect them before cold weather hits.

 You can also use this time to sink spring bulbs and plant some cool season plants to fill in gaps in the landscape and brighten up the end of season garden.
 Some autumn garden ideas to add color to the landscape are: